Jake-Sudoku/GA-Project-2---Required-core-features-for-the-next-development-project/README.md

 ## Conclusions & Recommendations

-The key takeaway is that with my model,which has a 81% accuracy ,have identified 7 top core features that will greatly affect the sales price and we should place our focus on these features for the next development.
+The key takeaway :
+1. Ridge model has a 84% Score;
+2. Identified 3 top core features which are ground living area, overall quality and external quality

-Therefore, I recommend that we can have a greater budget allocation and maketing on the core features.
+Therefore, I recommend that we can have a greater budget allocations and maketing on the 3 core features improve the sales price of the new housing development.

-In the future, I hope that I can implement features such as forecasting sales price using of machine learning.
+In the future, I hope that I can implement features such as forcasting sales price using of machine learning.

 ---